Alien777/fedora_sys_ec/README.md

 dnf install yum-utils
 ```
 ##  Additional info
-If doesn't work you can try disable secure boot in BIOS.
+* If doesn't work you can try disable secure boot in BIOS.
-You can add ec_sys.write_support=1 in /etc/default/grub.
+* You can add ec_sys.write_support=1 in /etc/default/grub.
+* Also I added script to disable fan on MSI GS66 12UGH or you can use https://github.com/dmitry-s93/MControlCenter

 ##  Usefull comends
 ### Enable ec_sys module: